SS Elbe Archival Collection

 Letter Salvaged from the Sinking of the SS Elbe, 1895.
 GGA Image ID # 1dda4e0c47

-Neither vessel had slackened speed.
-The Elbe was so seriously injured that she sank in twenty minutes.
-The survivors, all in one boat, were being picked up by the smack Wildflower and landed at Lowestoft.
+With neither vessel slowing down, the Elbe was so severely damaged that she sank in a mere twenty minutes.
+The survivors, all in one boat, were rescued by the smack Wildflower and brought to safety at Lowestoft.

-After clearing away wreckage to prevent further damage, the Crathie cruised for two hours but, finding nothing, returned to Rotterdam for repairs.
+After swiftly clearing away wreckage to prevent further damage, the Crathie embarked on a two-hour search.
+Unfortunately, it found nothing and had to return to Rotterdam for repairs.

 The North German Lloyd's Company, since the loss of their steamer SS Elbe, has been besieged by inventors with plans for lowering boats.
 It is said that the Company has at length made arrangements for supplying the whole of its fleet with a system by which "a boat may be lowered in ten seconds."